If you work with data that has time values, then the tips I’m going to share today can be helpful for you. Now listen.

 How this Formula Works

 As I said before, Excel stores date and time in numbers, and when you deduct the end time from the start time it returns a decimal.
-And when further you multiply it by 24 (the total number of hours in a day) it converts that decimal into the number of hours and minutes.
+When you multiply it by 24 (the total number of hours in a day), it converts that decimal into the number of hours and minutes.

 3. Get Different in Completed Hours